 Like it or not, Beats headphones are some of the most popular headphones in the world.
 If you go by the sheer amount of dollars earned, even that might be an understatement.
 Since the company is a part of Apple and the iPhone hasn’t had a headphone jack since the iPhone 7, it makes sense that all of the Beats products went wireless.
 Whether you’re looking for yourself or looking to gift them to someone, it’s hard to know are the best wireless Beats.
 And because of the pricing, it’s not a decision you should take lightly.
 So we’ve made this list to help you figure out which wireless Beats products are better than the others, as well as a few technical things you should know before making your purchase.

-Editor’s note: this list was updated on May 12th, 2019, to include new picks, information, and updates in pricing.
+Editor’s note: this list was updated on August 22nd, 2019, to include new information, and updates in pricing.

 For most people, the best Beats headphones are the BeatsX